NETWAYS/gitlab-training/day1/03_Basics/04_Status.md

 # Examine the current state: Diff

 * `git diff`
-  * Compare changes between modified working tree and latest commit.
+  * Compare changes between modified working tree and latest commit
-  * Output is a unified diff similar to `diff -ur file1 file2`.
+  * Output is a unified diff similar to `diff -ur file1 file2`

 Later we will learn how to compare specific commits and branches too.